 The tools you use should be quick and easy, and not require you to be in peak performance to use them.

 As a final comment on capture, I would recommend not capturing when you don’t have anything to hand.
-If you are in the hallway, you might want to ask the person to drop you an email or speak later.
+If someone catches you in the hallway, you might want to ask the person to drop you an email or speak later.
 This allows you to capture more effectively when you’re in the right place.

 This is where we can help even the most organised people look for improvement opportunities.
-Analyse your life and working patterns and ask two simple questions:

 Stage two, Clarify … isn’t any more complex, but hopefully will also add real value.